There's nothing like a delicious gluten free pumpkin muffin to say 'hello Fall!'

-- Heat the oven to 400°Spray a muffin tin with cooking spray and set aside.
+- Spray a 12-cup muffin tin with cooking spray and set aside.

 - In a medium bowl, add the gluten free flour mix, pumpkin pie spice, baking soda and salt.
 Mix with a whisk to combine.

-- In the bowl of a stand mixer, add the sugar, pumpkin, egg, oil, milk or cream and vanilla; beat until just blended.
+- In a large bowl, add the sugar, pumpkin, eggs, oil, almond milk and vanilla; beat until just blended.

-- Bake each tin for 20 - 25 minutes.
+- Preheat the oven to 375 F. Bake for 20 - 25 minutes.
 Check them using the wooden toothpick test to test for a clean toothpick.

-- Use a plastic whisk for quickly and easily mixing the dry ingredients.
+- Use a whisk for quickly and easily mixing the dry ingredients.

 - A spatula makes portioning the muffin batter easy and less messy.

 - Recipe makes 9 muffins.